radargun/radargun/README.md

 RadarGun is a data grid and distributed cache benchmarking framework built to test [Infinispan](http://www.infinispan.org) and other distributed data grid platforms.

 ## Documentation
-Refer to Radargun's [home page](http://radargun.sourceforge.net) for documentation.
+Refer to RadarGun's [wiki page](https://github.com/radargun/radargun/wiki) for documentation.

-## Quick start:
+## Quick-start:
-The best way to get started with Radargun is [The five minutes tutorial](https://sourceforge.net/apps/trac/radargun/wiki/FiveMinutesTutorial)
+The best way to get started with RadarGun is [The five-minute tutorial](https://github.com/radargun/radargun/wiki/Five-Minute-Tutorial)